Heptagon-Solutions/New-KMNR-Website/frontend/README.md

 # KWIP2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

-## Development server
+To get help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Running the application

+These commands run a local version of the website on your computer for your personal use.

+### Frontend

-Run `ng serve` for a frontend dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` to start the frontend dev server.
+In your browser, go to [`http://localhost:4200/`]().
 The application will automatically reload if you change any of the source files.

+### Backend

-Run `npm run backend` to start the dev `json-server` (quick & easy dev database for testing).
+Run `npm run backend` to start the dev database (uses `json-server`: quick & easy dev database for testing).
+You can visit [http://localhost:3000/]() to view everything in the database.

+Eventually we will stop using `json-server` and have a true backend in the `backend` folder.

-## Code scaffolding
+## Development

+### Linting

+Linters check your code for possible mistakes and stylize your code to keep it consistent with the rest of the project.

+`npm run lint-check` will tell you any warnings or errors in your code.
+`npm run lint-fix` will fix any of these that it can automatically.

+#### Recommended Extentions

+If you're using _VSCode_, the _ESLint_ extension is recommended.
+It will automatically lint your code and give you warning/error squiggles in your IDE for anything that would be caught by `npm run lint-check`.

+The _Prettier_ extension is also useful for keeping your code style consistent with the rest of the project.
+Once installed, you can turn on the "Editor: Format On Save" setting to fix things like extra newlines, using '' v.s. "", trailing commas and other things every time you save a file.

+### Creating new Angular components, services, etc.

 Run `ng generate component <component-name> --standalone` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Production Tools

+These are for getting the website ready to be served on the internet

-## Build
+### Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+### Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.